NETWAYS/foreman-training/training/01_training.md

 # Training

-This training course will introduce the architectual concepts of Foreman, will cover installation, usage and administration.
+This training course will introduce the architectural concepts of Foreman, will cover installation, usage and administration.
 The configuration management solution used will be Puppet and/or Ansible.

 * Foreman architecture